fru-old/playpedia/code_playpedia/user.coffee.md

             profile.method = 'google'
             userdb.findOrCreateUser profile, done

 Conventional local strategie that does not rely on OAuth.
-User login and registration using email and password.
+User login using email and password.

         local: registerProvider 'local',
           usernameField: 'email'